-The position of women entrepreneurs in tech varies worldwide, which reveals both encouraging trends and persistent challenges.
-While women make up 25% of the total tech workforce, their representation in technical roles is notably lower, especially in leadership positions where only 5% of tech startups are owned by women.
+The role of women entrepreneurs in tech varies across the globe.
+It shows both positive developments and ongoing challenges for women in the entrepreneurial world.
+However, women represent 25% of the overall tech workforce.
+Their presence in technical roles is significantly lower.
+This gap is even more pronounced in leadership positions, where only 5% of tech startups are led by women.
 Despite these statistics, the share of women in professional and technical roles is increasing, though it remains minimal in the fastest-growing tech sectors.
 Notably, the presence of women in senior, legislative, and managerial roles has also risen.
 Lower-income nations report the highest participation rates among young female entrepreneurs, and globally, one in three businesses has a woman as a principal owner.

 Women Redefining the Tech Landscape in the Philippines